-Command or Action Purpose Step 1 configure terminal Example: Enters global configuration mode when using the console port.
-Router> enable Router# configure terminal Router(config)# Use the following to connect to the router with a remote terminal: telnet router-name or address Login: login-id Password: Router> enable Step 2 hostname name Specifies the name for the router.
-Example: Router(config)# hostname Router Step 3 enable password password or enable secret password password Specifies a password to prevent unauthorized access to the router.
+Command or Action Purpose Step 1 configure terminal Enters global configuration mode when using the console port.
+Example: Router> enable Router# configure terminal Router(config)# Use the following to connect to the router with a remote terminal: telnet router-name or address Login: login-id Password: Router> enable Step 2 hostname name Specifies the name for the router. • Example: Router(config)# hostname Router Step 3 enable password password or enable secret password password Specifies a password to prevent unauthorized access to the router.
 Example:

-Command or Action Purpose Router(config)# enable password cr1ny5ho • Note In this form of the command password is not encrypted.
-The encrypt the password use encrypt the password use encrypt the password as noted in secret password as noted in previously mentioned Device Hardening Guide. fo able the
+Command or Action Purpose Router(config)# enable password crlny5ho Note In this form of the command, password is not encrypted.
+To encrypt the password use enable secret password as noted in the previously mentioned Device Hardening Guide.